circonus/docs/content/circonus/on-premises/installation/installation.md

 super-admins have access to this part of the system.

 The first user you create must be a super-admin.
-To do this, log into any host running the `web_frontend` role and run this script, replacing the first/lastname and email values:
+To do this, log into any host running the `web-frontend` role and run this script, replacing the first/lastname and email values:

 ```